-Based on a resolution at the annual stockholders' meeting held on July 15, 2021, the Company increased its common stock through the issuance of stock dividends by transferring retained earnings amounting to \$158,971.
-The newly issued shares totaled 15,897 thousand shares with a par value of 10 New Taiwan Ddollars per share.
-The effective date was August 29, 2021, and the registration procedures had been completed.
+Based on the resolution of the stockholders' meeting held on June 19, 2023, the Company increased its common stock through the issuance of stock dividends by transferring retained earnings amounting to \$119,228.
+The newly issued shares totaled 11,923 thousand shares with a par value of NTD 10 per share.
+The effective date is August 2, 2023, and the registration procedures has been completed.